flink-ci/ci-bot/README.md

       Default: 300
   * --observedRepository, -or
       The repo to observe.
-  * --travisToken, -tt
-      The Travis authorization token with cancel permissions for the CI repository.
   * --user, -u
       The GitHub account name to use for posting results.
 ```